JCSDA/spack-stack/doc/source/Platforms.rst

 ------------------------------

 On macOS, it is important to use certain Homebrew packages as external packages, because the native macOS packages are incomplete (e.g. missing the development header files): ``curl``, ``python``, ``qt``, etc. The instructions provided in the following have been tested extensively on many macOS installations.

+The instructions below also assume a clean Homebrew installation with a clean Python installation inside.
+This means that the Homebrew Python only contains nothing but what gets installed with ``pip install poetry`` (which is a temporary workaround).
+If this is not the case, users can try to install a separate Python using Miniconda as described in **MISSING REF TO MAINTAINERSSECTION**.

+Further, it is recommended to not use ``mpich`` or ``openmpi`` installed by Homebrew, because these packages are built using a flat namespace that is incompatible with the JEDI software.
+The spack-stack installations of ``mpich`` and ``openmpi`` use two-level namespaces as required.

 Prerequisites (one-off)
 -----------------------